Upcoming Commission meetings

 Status of the 2025 Omnibus Pension and Retirement Bill

-● See the 2025 Omnibus Pension and Retirement Bill page for more step-by-step information on the omnibus bill and links to amendments and summaries of the bill and amendments (where available)
+● See the 2025 Omnibus Pension and Retirement Bill page for more step-by-step information on the omnibus bill and links to amendments and summaries of the bill and amendments.

 LCPR News

-Recently enacted Minnesota statutes and session laws require certain entities to provide reports to the
+Minnesota statutes and session laws enacted in 2025 require certain entities to provide reports to the

 Legislative Commission on Pensions and Retirement on an annual basis.
 Specifically, in 2025, the